usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 After breaking anything, restore it to working order.
 Create modified copies of any pipelines for further analysis and discussion.

 * Concept: copy and change one of the pipelines provided to acquire a software library or resource of your choice.

-## What could possibly go wrong?

-When coping with errors, syntax errors are relatively easy.
-But anomalous inputs, especially invalid inputs, can result in lost data.
-(A common reason data is not valid even when it appears to be is that it has foreign unknown contents, or contents out of place - the kinds of things that might fail to be converted.)
-The most important concern when engineering a pipeline is to see to it that no data quality problems are introduced inadvertantly.
-While in comparison to syntax or configuration problems, data quality issues can be subtle, there is also good news: the very same tools we use to process inputs into outputs, can also be used to test and validate data to both applicable standards and local rules.

-Generally speaking, OSCAL maintains &ldquo;validation parity&rdquo; between its XML and JSON formats with respect to their schemas.
-That is to say, the XSD (XML schema) covers essentially the same set of rules for OSCAL XML data as the JSON Schema does for OSCAL JSON data, accounting for differences between the two notations, the data models and how information is mapped into them.
-A consequence of this is that valid OSCAL data, either XML or JSON, can reliably be converted to valid data in the other notation, while invalid data may not be converted at all, resulting in gaps or empty results.

-For this and related reasons on open systems, the working principle in XML is often to formalize a model (typically by writing and deploying a schema) as early as possible - or adopt a model already built - as a way to institute and enforce schema validation as a **prerequisite** and **primary requirement** for working with any data set.
-Validation against schemas is covered in a subsequent lesson unit (coming soon near you).

-### Intercepting errors

-One way to manage the problem of ensuring input quality is to validate on the way in, either as a dependent (prerequisite) process, or built into a pipeline.
-Whatever you want to do with invalid inputs, including ignoring them and producing warnings or runtime exceptions, can be defined in a pipeline much like anything else.

-In the [publishing demonstration                   project folder](../../../projects/oscal-publish/publish-oscal-catalog.xpl) is an XProc that valides XML against an OSCAL schema, before formatting it.
-The same could be done for an XProc that converts the data into JSON - either or both before or after conversion.

-Learn more about recognizing and dealing with errors in [Lesson 102](oscal-convert_102.md), or continue on to the next project, oscal-validate, for more on validation of documents and sets of documents.

-## for 599: XProc for JSON

-map objects; steps for working with them; interim p:store as debug method; output ports to see results (final and intermediate) or bind them

-## for 599: YAML TODO

-map objects; steps for working with them

-## for 599: XProc port bindings

-This is actually a .bat or .sh exercise - write a script that invokes XProc with a binding to a runtime argument

-Thus, a script `convert-oscal-catalog-xml.sh mycatalog.xml` could produce `mycatalog.json` from `mycatalog.xml` etc.

-Such a script could live in the project directory - do we want an Issue for this work item?

-## for 599: URIs and URI schemes

-As described in [the XProc                specification](https://spec.xproc.org/master/head/xproc/#err.inline.D0012), it is up to implementations to define supported URI schemes and data retrieval mechanics, including XML catalogs to support resource caching and indirection, etc.

-## for 599: round tripping as process test